Dhruvrocks2005/cryptonite_taskphase_dhruv/picoctf/Reverse_Engineering.md

 ### Summary
 This program essentially checks if an integer input (from `argv[1]`) leads to a specific result after several arithmetic operations.
 If it matches a specific expected outcome (0), you win; otherwise, you lose.

-To make the program print "win," the argument passed to `func` must result in `w0` being `0` after all operations.
-Here's a breakdown of how the calculations work in `func` and how we can find the required input:

 ### Breakdown of `func` Calculations

 The function `func` follows these steps with an initial argument `input`: